sunaku/tork/README.md

         system 'notify-send', '-i', icon, title, details.join("\n")
       end

-  Also add the following at the very top if you use Ruby 1.9.x:
+  Also add the following at the top of the file if you use Ruby 1.9.x:

       # encoding: utf-8